-Download the APE/A Graduate Program Application Procedure for details of the application/admission policy.
+Download the APA Graduate Program Application Procedure for details of the application/admission policy.

-Send inquiries related to the Ph.D. program in Adapted PE to Dr. Ronald Davis.
+Send inquiries related to the Ph.D. to Dr. Ronald Davis.

-1. Information throughout this program will be used as artifacts in an e-portfolio and matched with the general departmental, Adapted Physical Activity emphasis, and suggested national APA competencies (Jansma & Surburg, 1995).
+5. Information throughout this program will be matched with the general departmental, Adapted Physical Activity emphasis, and suggested national APA competencies (Jansma & Surburg, 1995).

-2. Students will have the opportunity to take Statistics/Research comprehensive exams after completion of 12 hours of their required statistical research tools within their program (i.e., 5033, 6043, 6143).
-The student will sit for their statistical/research design portion of their class comprehensive exams no later than the completion of the first 60 hours.
-Students must pass the statistical/research design portion of the comprehensive exam before completion of additional components of the exams.
+6. Students will take the Statistics/Research comprehensive exam after completion of 12 hours of their required statistical research tools within their program (i.e., 5033, 6043, 6143).
+The students will sit for their statistical/research design portion of their class comprehensive exams no later than the completion of the first 60 hours.
+Students must pass the statistical/research design portion of the comprehensive exam before completion of additional components of the exam.

 Basic KINS Requirements (22 hrs)